-a.
+- a.
 The verification process of the credentials and privileges of individuals who receive disaster privileges under this subsection shall be developed in advance of a disaster situation.
-This process shall begin as soon as the immediate disaster situation is under control, and shall meet the following requirements in order to fulfill important patient care needs:
+This process shall begin as soon as the immediate disaster situation is under control, and shall meet the following requirements in order to fulfill important patient care needs: - 1.
+The medical staff identifies in writing the individual(s) responsible for granting disaster privileges. - 2.
+The medical staff describes in writing the responsibilities of the individual(s) responsible for granting disaster privileges.

-- 1. The medical staff identifies in writing the individual(s) responsible for granting disaster privileges. - 2.
-The medical staff describes in writing the responsibilities of the individual(s) responsible for granting disaster privileges. - 3.
-The medical staff describes in writing a mechanism to manage the activities of individuals who receive disaster privileges.
+- 3. The medical staff describes in writing a mechanism to manage the activities of individuals who receive disaster privileges.
 There is a mechanism to allow staff to readily identify these individuals. - 4.
 The medical staff addresses the verification process as a high priority.
 The medical staff has a mechanism to ensure that the verification process of the credentials and privileges of individuals who receive disaster privileges begins as soon as the immediate situation is under control.
 This privileging process is identical to the process established under the medical staff bylaws for granting temporary privileges to fulfill an important patient care need. - 5.
-Those authorized under subsection (a) may grant disaster privileges upon presentation of a valid picture ID issued by a state or federal agency and at least one of the following: - a.
+Those authorized under subsection (a) may grant disaster privileges upon presentation of a valid, government-issued photo identification card (ID) (e.g., driver's license, passport) and at least one of the following: - a.
 A current picture hospital ID card clearly identifying professional designation. - b.
 A current license to practice. - c.
-Identification indicating that the individual is a member of a Disaster Medical Assistance Team (DMAT) or MRC, ESAR-VHP, or other recognized state or federal organizations or groups. - d.
-Identification indicating that the individual has been granted authority by a federal, state, or municipal entity to render patient care in disaster circumstances. - e.
-Identification by current hospital or medical staff member(s) with personal knowledge regarding the volunteer's ability to act as a licensed independent practitioner during a disaster. - b.
+Identification indicating that the individual is a member of a Disaster Medical Assistance Team (DMAT) or the Medical Reserve Corps (MRC), the Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP), or other recognized state or federal organizations or groups. - d.
+Identification indicating that the individual has been granted authority by a government entity to provide patient care, treatment, or services in disaster circumstances. - e.
+Confirmation by a licensed independent practitioner currently privileged by the hospital or by a staff member with personal knowledge of the volunteer practitioner's ability to act as a licensed independent practitioner during a disaster. - b.
 Current professional licensure of those providing care under disaster privileges is verified from the primary source as soon as the immediate emergency situation is under control or within 72 hours from the time the volunteer licensed independent practitioner presents him- or herself to the hospital, whichever comes first.
-If primary source verification cannot be completed within 72 hours of the practitioner's arrival due to extraordinary circumstances, the hospital documents all of the following:
+If primary source verification cannot be completed within 72 hours of the practitioner's arrival due to extraordinary circumstances, the hospital documents all of the following: - 1.
+The reason[s] verification could not be performed within 72 hours of the

-- 1. The reason[s] verification could not be performed within 72 hours of the practitioner's arrival, - 2.
-Evidence of the licensed independent practitioner's demonstrated ability to continue to provide adequate care, treatment and services. - 3.
+- practitioner's arrival, - 2.
+Evidence of the licensed independent practitioner's demonstrated ability to continue to provide adequate care, treatment, and services. - 3.
 Evidence of an attempt to perform primary source verification as soon as possible. - c.
 Members of the medical staff shall oversee those granted disaster privileges.